 - DOC Restaurant followed in 2007, at the Folgosa pier between Régua and Pinhão.

-- Three years later Paula opened DOP Restaurant in the Palace of Arts in Porto.
+- Three years later Paula opened the restaurant DOP in the Palace of Arts in Porto.

 - In 2011 Paula became the Consultant Chief of the Vidago Palace Hotel.